wp-plugins/revostock-gallery/readme.txt

 = I've installed the plugin, put the [revostock-gallery] shortcode into a post but I'm not seeing thumbnails on my page. =

 Be sure that you've provided credentials on the Account page of the plugin's settings.
+You'll need both a userid at Revostock.com and an API key.

 = How do I get started? =
  To get started you will need 2 items.
 First, you will need to be a member of RevoStock.
 If you don't have an account yet, visit: http://www.revostock.com/RegMember.html to create a free account.